-HIIT workouts has a lot of benefits, from aiding in weight management to helping us jump-start our passions, sometimes literally.
-If you haven’t jumped onto the high intensity interval training bandwagon yet, there’s still plenty of time to check a HIIT workout for beginners and get started.
+Interval training (or High-Intensity Interval Training, also known as HIIT) has swept the nation.
+HIIT workouts have a lot of benefits, from aiding in weight management to helping us jump-start our passions, sometimes literally.
+If you haven’t jumped onto bandwagon yet, there’s still plenty of time to get started.

-Health Fitness Revolution maintains that you burn more calories in 15 minutes of a high intensive interval training workout than you could by jogging for an hour.
+In 15 minutes of a highly intensive interval training workout than you could by jogging for an hour.
 For those of us with busy lifestyles, the time crunch can be a huge factor in our fitness habits.
 Interval training works with the average person who has little to no free time.
-And it can have an impact on your weight loss plans as getting an early morning workout with interval training can boost your metabolism for hours afterwards.
+And it can impact your weight loss plans as an early morning workout can boost your metabolism for hours afterwards.

-When HIIT is performed correctly and with the motivation of a personal trainer or exercise physiologist, it can challenge you and your body to reach new levels of fitness.
+When HIIT is performed correctly, it can challenge you and your body to reach new levels of fitness.

 Interval Training Motivation: how to stay on track to meet your goals